p-lr/MapCompose/Readme.md

 * A lot of things which couldn't change after MapView configuration can now be changed dynamically in MapCompose.
 For example, the `zIndex` of a marker, or the minimum scale mode can be changed at runtime.

+## Contributors

+Marcin (@Nohus) has contributed and fixed some issues.
+He also thoroughly tested the new layers feature – which made `MapCompose` better.